-This Gluten Free Apple Crumble combines delicious cooked apples with an amazing gluten free crumb.
+This Gluten Free Apple Crisp combines delicious cooked apples with an amazing gluten free crumble.
 It involves 5 easy steps and simple wholefood ingredients.

 Gluten & Dairy Free – without skimping on flavour.